dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-docker.md

 ## What's next?

-Try a more advanced version of the demo app with multiple microservices and polyglot persistence, and start building up a set of interesting states for your team in:
+Try a more advanced version of the app with multiple microservices and polyglot persistence, and start building up a set of interesting states for your team in:

 * [Using Dotmesh as a Library](/tutorials/library/).